M&M's: Marketing campaigns

 Between 1982 and 1987, the company slogan was "All the World Loves M&M's", accompanied by a television jingle of the same name.
 Actor Joel Higgins, then co-starring in the NBC-TV sitcom Silver Spoons, co-wrote the song.

 In 1990 at New York's Erie County Fair, the company exhibited a life-size fiberglass cow covered with 66,000 M&M candies—each adhered by hand with the "m" logo on each candy facing outward.
 According to a website run by the cow's designer, Michael Adams, the stunt earned M&M Mars $1 million in free publicity because it was reported on by Newsweek magazine, as well as the New York Post, UPI, WABC-TV, and Live with Regis.

 In 1995, the company ran M&M's Color Campaign, a contest in which participants were given the choice of selecting purple, blue, or pink as the color of a new variety of the confection.
 The announcement of the winning color (blue) was carried on most of the network television news programs, as well as the talk shows of David Letterman and Jay Leno.
-As part of the contest results, the company had the Empire State Building lighted in blue.
+As part of the contest results, the company had the Empire State Building lit up in blue.
 Although the financial details of these deals were not disclosed and neither was the effect of the campaign on sales, one marketing book estimated that the company "collected millions" in free publicity and that the campaign "certainly" resulted in an increasing of brand awareness.

 In 1996, Mars produced Christmas-themed advertisement for the confections in which the Red and Yellow characters run into Santa Claus on Christmas Eve.
 Similarly to competitor Hershey's own Christmas-themed commercial.
 The commercial proved immensely successful and has re-aired every December since, becoming their longest-running television commercial.

 Since MM is the Roman numeral for 2000, the confections were styled as "The Official Candy of the New Millennium" in 1998.
 This date was also the release of the rainbow variety that are multi-colored and filled with an assortment of different fillings.

-In 2000, the "Plain" variety (a name created in 1954 when "Peanut" variety was introduced) was renamed "Milk Chocolate" and images of the colorful confections were added to the traditional brown and white packaging.
+In 2000, the "Plain" variety, a name created in 1954 when "Peanut" variety was introduced, was renamed "Milk Chocolate".
+Images of the colorful confections were added to the traditional brown and white packaging.

 In 2004, the company adopted the 1967 Petula Clark song "Colour My World" for its television ads, albeit using newly recorded versions with other singers.